 You can engage with our democratic decision-making through our Union Meetings, Student Council, and Big Ideas scheme.
 Many of the policy decisions made in these forums go to the Board for ratification to ensure they are safe, legal, and fit within our charitable purpose.

-If you want to find out more or raise anything with our trustees, please contact Jess Walker, NTSU's President and Chair of the Board, at president@su.ntu.ac.uk.
+If you want to find out more or raise anything with our trustees, please contact Libby Sinclair, NTSU's President and Chair of the Board, at president@su.ntu.ac.uk.
 She will be happy to help.

 You can also learn more about how charities operate and the role of trustees on the Charities Commission website.